 Liquidity risk is the risk that the university will encounter difficulty in meeting obligations associated with its financial liabilities.
 The university maintains a portfolio of short-term investments with rolling maturity dates to manage short-term cash requirements.
-The university maintains a short-term line of credit of \$20,000 (2020 - \$20,000) to ensure that funds are available to meet current and forecasted financial requirements.
-In 2021, the line of credit was not drawn upon (2020 - not drawn upon).
-The university believes, based on its assessment of future cash flows that have incorporated the effects of COVID-19, it will have access to sufficient capital through internally generated cash flows, external sources and the undrawn short-term line of credit to meet current spending forecasts.
+The university maintains a short-term line of credit of \$20,000 (2021 - \$20,000) to ensure that funds are available to meet current and forecasted financial requirements.
+In 2022, the line of credit was not drawn upon (2021 - not drawn upon).
+The university believes, based on its assessment of future cash flows it will have access to sufficient capital through internally generated cash flows, external sources and the undrawn short-term line of credit to meet current spending forecasts.
 Management continues to monitor the university's liquidity position on a regular basis.